 BADS -complexity and versatility of design means a steep learning curve -carafe could pour better but this is admittedly a minor issue

 Any coffee machine on this list will very likely surpass most on the market with regard to cup quality, in large part due to meeting SCAA criteria for coffee preparation.
 But the obvious winner for us is the Bonavita BV1800.
 A very close second is the Brazen Plus.

-This is, hands down, the most sophisticated home coffee machine to date at a huge value.
-With a long list of features and enough versatility to satisfy the coffee geek in most of us, you can tailor brewing parameters for each coffee, giving you nearly as much control as manual pour over.
+Brazen Plus This is, hands down, the most sophisticated home coffee machine to date at a huge value.
+With a long list of features and enough versatility to satisfy the coffee geek in most of us, you can tailor brewing parameters for each coffee, giving you nearly as much control as the manual pour-over.
 Experiment to your heart’s content or keep it simple and consistent to minimize fuss.
 In addition, the Brazen Plus is heartily constructed with many stainless steel components.
 But perhaps the greatest advantage of this unit is its ability to satisfy nearly every major market demand, new and old -- fully customizable brewing parameters, programmability, brew timer/pause, etc.

-Our best recommendation doesn’t require a long explanation of justification: Its simple design quickly, easily and consistently brews a delicious cup.
+Bonavita BV1800 Our best recommendation doesn’t require a long explanation of justification: Its simple design quickly, easily, and consistently brews a delicious cup.
 And although it doesn’t have the same durability track record as the Technivorm, being half the price and performing just as well makes the BV1800 a tremendous value.
 If Bonavita ever makes this programmable, it will be an absolute knockout.